A Simple Unauthenticated Technique to Determine if an AWS IAM or root User has MFA Enabled

 AWS is aware of the user enumeration concern you raised and the behavior you described is the expected behavior for the Signin form.
 AWS chose this behavior in a decision between usability and the value of a username that you protect with MFA.
 Challenging users for MFA when MFA is disabled creates confusion and a high incidence of legitimate sign-in failures.

-If you discover or become aware of other security concerns specific to AWS products and services, please do not hesitate to contact us again at [email protected].”
+If you discover or become aware of other security concerns specific to AWS products and services, please do not hesitate to contact us again at aws-security@amazon.com.”

 Written by Rodrigo Montoro, Felipe Espósito and Alexandre Sieira.